 The historic settlement and development of the community of Fremont can be largely attributed to its advantageous geographic location.
 This setting almost directly north of the original Seattle townsite along the heavily wooded northwest shore of Lake Union was also connected to Salmon Bay and Puget Sound to the west by way of a slough or narrow stream – known as “the Outlet” – making it a convenient and accessible site for early Euro-American settlement and industries dependent on water-borne transportation.
 Centered between other settlements in Ballard to the west and Edgewater, Latona, and Brooklyn (now the University District) to the east, Fremont became the natural path for commerce, movement of logs and later, train and streetcar travel.
 (Page 8 of context statement for Fremont, “Settlement, Land Use Patterns and Platting History.”)

 Beginning in 1889 Kilbourne’s streetcar line ran from downtown Seattle up Westlake Avenue to Fremont.
-At Fremont there was a transfer point, now marked by the Waiting for the Interurban statue, to continue travelling in any of three directions: to Ballard on the west, to Green Lake or to Guy Phinney’s zoo (Woodland Park Zoo) to the north/northeast, or eastward to the University District.
+At Fremont there was a transfer point, now marked by the Waiting for the Interurban statue, to continue travelling northward to Green Lake or to Guy Phinney’s zoo (Woodland Park Zoo).
+As the streetcar system continued to be extended out farther into neighborhoods, there was a line eastward to the University District.
+The Interurban was a railroad which extended all of the way to Everett.
+Additionally the Seattle, Lake Shore & Eastern Railroad (today’s Burke-Gilman Trail) had a stop in Fremont.
 This was how the Fremont neighborhood became known as the Center of the Universe: you had to go there first before you could go anywhere else.

 The rich history of the Fremont neighborhood will be celebrated all during the month of May 2015 at the Fremont Branch Library, 731 N. 35th Street (one block east of Fremont Ave N.)

-The Fremont Historical Society has researched and developed the historical info which was first identified during the survey of residential housing in Fremont in 2009.
-During the month of May 2015 the exhibit at the Fremont Branch Library will feature four house histories, a display about the architecture of the library building, a panoramic photo (circa 1910) of the Fremont hillside taken before the Ship Canal was built, and a map showing houses extant as of 1905.
+Volunteers of the Fremont Historical Society have researched and developed the historical info which was first identified during the survey of residential housing in Fremont in 2009.
+During the month of May 2015 the exhibit at the Fremont Branch Library will feature four house histories, a display about the architecture of the library building, a panoramic photo (circa 1910) of the Fremont hillside taken before the ship canal construction began, and a Baist map showing houses extant in Fremont as of 1905.